AlbertoTalavan/TS_RWbootcamp_2020/README.md

 internal func MyGaols() -> String {
    futureSelf.getMyGoals
    #warning("""
-      Become a great iOS software engineer, and make a living doing the things I love the most! (create new things and try to solve
+         Become a great iOS developer, and make a living doing the things I love the most! (create apps to solve common life problems).
-      problems.
    """)
 }
 ```